open-telemetry/opentelemetry-configuration/README.md

 ```

 In order to promote stylistic consistency and allow for reuse of concepts, `object` and `enum` types should be defined in either as a top level schema document or as a subschema in a schema document's `$defs`.

+Each schema has an optional [`$id`](https://json-schema.org/understanding-json-schema/basics#declaring-a-unique-identifier) defining a unique identifier for the schema.
+Schemas and subschemas can be referenced in other schemas using the [`$ref`](https://json-schema.org/understanding-json-schema/structuring#dollarref) keyword, which resolves against the schema's [base URI](https://json-schema.org/understanding-json-schema/structuring#base-uri) (i.e. the `$id` of the top level schema document) using [JSON pointer](https://json-schema.org/understanding-json-schema/structuring#json-pointer) syntax.

+All top level schema documents should contain a `$id` field following the form `https://opentelemetry.io/otelconfig/<name>.json`.
+Subschemas nested in `$defs` should not include an `$id`, and should be resolved using `$ref`s relative to their top level schema document.

 ## Contributing